Breadcrumb

 This list of “interests” is broad; my areas of expertise are more limited and should match your own pretty closely.
 I typically have funded projects with several “parts” available, but I will encourage you to be original and generate your own ideas/thesis within the larger project goals.
 Other students work on projects with no initial funding and have successfully acquired full funding (with my help) or are independently wealthy and just enjoy school and working in a beautiful place.

 There are currently three graduate students in the lab.
-See Current Opportunities page for possible positions that might be available.
+See Current Opportunities page for any available positions.

 If you are interested in pursuing a graduate degree in our lab, please do the following:

-2. Send me a detailed email or snail-mail package with the following information:
+Send me a detailed email with the following information:

 You will need to gather these things and more for a real application to Cal Poly Humboldt’s graduate school.